The Kitchen

 1900 Domestic Servants

 The 1900 U.S. Census recorded more details about a person’s occupation.
-As a result, we know specifically that Emeline Hildebrand was the housekeeper and that Alice S. was Mary Eustis’s music teacher.
+As a result, we know specifically that Emeline Hildebrand was the housekeeper and that Alice Spicer may have been Mary Eustis’s music teacher.

 Emeline Hildebrand, 61, Housekeeper